 - First Responder Considerations

 Terrorist organizations throughout the world have used a variety of chemical, biological, and radiological weapons (collectively known as HAZMAT/weapons of mass destruction [WMD]) to further their agendas.
-The possibility of such incidents requires first responders to prepare for such events, which can affect individuals or inflict mass casualties.
+The possibility of such incidents requires first responders to prepare for such incidents, which can affect individuals or inflict mass casualties.

-Events involving HAZMAT/WMD are complicated because victims may become contaminated with the hazardous material.
+Incidents involving HAZMAT/WMD are complicated because victims may become contaminated with the hazardous material.
 The purpose of decontamination is to make an individual and/or their equipment safe by physically removing toxic substances quickly and easily.

 First responders need a rapid and efficient procedure to decontaminate individuals or large numbers of people in a short amount of time.
 Such a procedure should consider: